-Goldendance is a small kennel near Saltash in Cornwall with five KC registered golden retrievers; Holly, Rowan, Bramble, Amber and Hazel.
+Goldendance is a small kennel near Saltash in Cornwall with five KC registered golden retrievers; Rowan, Amber, Kingston, Willow and Maple.
 We are proud to be accepted as KC assured

 breeders and our overriding concern is for the welfare of our dogs and puppies.
 We breed golden retrievers as a hobby and our main aims are to breed well balanced, good natured, healthy golden